-Grading: Studio courses involve research and writing, but most of the course work involves learning skills through hands-on studio art practice.
+Grading: Studio courses involve research and may include writing, but most of the course work involves learning skills through hands-on studio art practice.
 Students are graded on the studio work they produce according to specific requirements laid out by course instructors.
-Instructors give specific assignments which usually involve extensive work (a minimum of 5 hours per week) outside of class time.
+At the 200 and 300 level, Instructors give specific assignments which usually involve extensive work (a minimum of 5 hours per week) outside of class time.
+Senior students (400 level) typically work of self-directed art projects guided by their instructors.
 Students have access to studios outside of class time.
-In many courses students maintain and submit notebooks or sketch books.
-To make grading studio course work as consistent and transparent as possible, the Department has adopted a grading rubric which is often used by studio instructors,
+In many courses students maintain and submit notebooks, sketch books, or digital posts.
+To make grading studio course work as consistent and transparent as possible, the Department employs a grading rubric.

-Attendance: The University has a general attendance policy, and attendance in studio courses is strictly enforced.
-Students with time commitments that will prevent them from attending a studio class three or more times in a semester should not register in that class.
+Attendance: The University has a general attendance policy.
+Attendance in studio courses is strictly enforced.
+Students with time commitments that may prevent them from attending a studio class three or more times in a semester should not register in that class.

 Studio Critiques: Critiques are a fundamental part of the studio art educational experience.
 Students participate in critiques of other students' work as well as having their own work critiqued by both fellow students and by the instructor.
-Each instructor conducts critiques differently and at different intervals throughout a given course, but critiques are a central practice in all studio courses, and students must be present in class to participate.
+Critiques are a central practice in all studio courses, and students must be present in class to participate.